snap-stanford/neural-subgraph-learning-GNN/README.md

 ## Neural Subgraph Matching
 The library implements the algorithm [NeuroMatch](http://snap.stanford.edu/subgraph-matching/).

+### Problem setup
-Problem setup: given a query graph Q anchored at node q, and a target graph T anchored at node v, predict if there exists an isomorphism mapping a subgraph of T to Q, such that the isomorphism maps v to q.
+Given a query graph Q anchored at node q, and a target graph T anchored at node v, predict if there exists an isomorphism mapping a subgraph of T to Q, such that the isomorphism maps v to q.
 The framework maps the query and target into an embedding space, and either uses MLP/Neural tensor network + cross entropy loss